-Alzheimer's is a horrible, progressive disease that affects brain cell connections and severely affects memory and other important mental functions, not only affecting those inflicted but their family and loved ones as well.
+Alzheimer's is a horrible, progressive disease that affects brain cell connections and severely affects memory and other important mental functions.

 Approximately 1 in 10 people age 65 or older has Alzheimer's dementia.
 Help us fight this debilitating disease from taking our loved ones from us far too soon.

-The Longest Day is June 20, 2020, the day of the year with the most light- the summer solstice..
+The Longest Day is June 20, 2021, the day of the year with the most light- the summer solstice.
 It's the day Refuse to Do Nothing has committed to fight Alzheimer's disease!
 We are participating in The Longest Day, a fundraising event to advance the care, support, and research efforts of the Alzheimer's Association.

 Bridgitte's dear friend, Claire, helped her make quilts for orphaned and critically ill babies in 2017.

 She was a gifted, beautiful quilt maker.
 Everything she made was done in love and it touched the lives of so many.
 Claire had Alzheimer's.